NVIDIA/NeMo/docs/source/tts/configs.rst

 Tokenizer Configuration
 ------------------------
 Tokenization converts input text string to a list of integer tokens.
 It may pad leading and/or trailing whitespaces to a string.
 NeMo tokenizer supports grapheme-only inputs, phoneme-only inputs, or a mixer of grapheme and phoneme inputs to disambiguate pronunciations of heteronyms for English, German, and Spanish.
 It also utilizes a grapheme-to-phoneme (G2P) tool to transliterate out-of-vocabulary (OOV) words.
 Please refer to the Section :doc:`../text_processing/g2p/g2p` and `TTS tokenizer collection <https://github.com/NVIDIA/NeMo/blob/main/nemo/collections/common/tokenizers/text_to_speech/tts_tokenizers.py>`_ for more details.
+Note that G2P integration to NeMo TTS tokenizers pipeline is upcoming soon.
 The following example sets up a ``EnglishPhonemesTokenizer`` with a mixer of grapheme and phoneme inputs where each word shown in the heteronym list is transliterated into graphemes or phonemes by a 50% chance.

 .. code-block:: yaml